Coronavirus (COVID-19) Preparedness Information Learn More

 CPMC Covid Vaccine Hotline:

-Colorado Plains Medical Center has established a dedicated COVID vaccination hotline, 970-542-3311, to get scheduled for the COVID-19 vaccine.
-In accordance with the guidelines set forth by the CDC and the State of Colorado, we are currently administering vaccines to our community members 70 years of age or older.
-If you would like to be scheduled to receive your COVID vaccine, and you are age 70 or older, please call this number and leave your name, date of birth and phone number.
-One of our team members will be contacting you to schedule your appointment as soon as we know when the next shipment of vaccine is set to arrive and have scheduled our next vaccination clinic.
+If you would like to be scheduled to receive your COVID vaccine, please call this number and leave your name, date of birth, and phone number.
+One of our team members will be contacting you to schedule your appointment as soon as we have scheduled our next vaccination clinic.
 Please do not make multiple calls to leave this information.
 Rest assured, your name and information has been recorded on our waiting list.
 If you receive your vaccination from a different facility prior to receiving an appointment from us, please call back and notify us to remove you from our waiting list.
 We are currently administering the Moderna vaccine, which is a 2 shot vaccine.
 Thank you.

 We know there are a lot of questions about the emerging COVID-19 vaccines.
 Our goal is to keep you informed as vaccines are approved and rolled out for our workforce, patients and community in the weeks ahead.